OUR CED TREATMENT CENTRE IN BÜHL/BADEN-BADEN

 Our CED network

-Our aim is to offer patients the best possible, individualized care.
-This is why we value close cooperation with a broad network of specialists from various specialist areas, hospitals and organizations:
+Our aim is to offer patients the best possible, individualised care.
+We therefore place great value on close cooperation with a broad network of specialists from various specialist areas, hospitals and organisations:

 - University Hospital Heidelberg/Mannheim